 FUNDING ROUND DATES & PROCESS

 Funding applications are presented to the Board of Trustees at the bi-monthly meetings, enabling applications to be considered within a reasonably short time frame.
-The close off dates for applications for the 2018 year are as follows:
+The closing dates for applications for the 2019 year are as follows:

 The Trust does not currently have a standard, comprehensive application form, believing that applicants can best express their particular needs in their own way.